 A make-ahead option

-You can make holiday mai tais in advance if you want to make it for a party or the holidays!
+You can prep this drink in advance if you want to make it for a party or the holidays!
 Just mix everything up in a pitcher or punch bowl, cover well, and refrigerate for up to 24 hours.
-Just don’t add ice or it’ll dilute the drink!
-Also, make sure to give it a really good stir before you serve the cocktails.
-The syrups sink to the bottom of the pitcher after sitting for a while.
+Make sure to give it a really good stir before you serve the cocktails, because the syrups will sink to the bottom of the pitcher.

 Two holiday mai tais on a white table next to a bottle of liqueur, Christmas decorations, and pineapple slices with palm fronds in the forefront.